neuropsychology/NeuroKit/docs_readthedocs/index.rst

 Welcome to **NeuroKit**'s documentation.
 Here you can find information and learn about Python, NeuroKit, Physiological Signals and more.

 You can navigate to the different sections using the left panel.
-We would recommend checking out the **guides** and **examples**, where you can find tutorials and hands-on walkthroughs.
+We would recommend checking out the **guides** and **examples**, where you can find walkthroughs and hands-on tutorials.

 .. toctree::
    :maxdepth: 2